TheMannu/Kubernetes/Kubernetes-Basics.md

    - Automatically adjusts the number of running containers (Pods) either manually or automatically based on CPU usage or custom metrics.

    Kubernetes can automatically scale applications up or down depending on traffic or resource usage.
 This scaling can be horizontal (adding more Pods) or vertical (allocating more resources to a Pod).

+   Kubernetes provides powerful scaling capabilities, allowing applications to automatically scale up or down based on traffic demands or resource consumption.
+Horizontal scaling involves adding more instances of Pods, while vertical scaling focuses on increasing the resources (CPU, memory) allocated to existing Pods to handle varying loads.

    - **Horizontal Scaling** allows adjusting the number of Pods dynamically based on metrics.